 2. Banana Fish (2018)

 The show has an interesting name, and it’s about a runaway who is picked up by the mafia.
-It jumps to Ash at 17, where he becomes boss of his own gang, but when a new drug called Banana Fish starts popping up in that area, things start getting more challenging for him as they investigate this mysterious substance which might be related to something from his past or heading towards future events.
+It jumps to Ash at 17, where he becomes boss of his own gang, but when a new material called Banana Fish starts popping up in that area, things start getting more challenging for him as they investigate this mysterious material which might be related to something from his past or heading towards future events.

 3. Kimi no Na wa (Your Name) (2016 Film)